 This article will answer “what can you do with a PhD in Sociology?”.
 First, let’s start with the basics: Sociology is a social science which aims to understand the behaviour of society.
 This is a very broad definition but captures the essence of the subject.
 Sociology studies range from the structure of different groups and organisations within society to divisions from religion, class, race, age and gender.

-A PhD degree in sociology provides insight into social concepts and requires a strong understanding of statistics, data collection and analysis.
+A PhD degree in sociology provides insight into social concepts and requires a strong understanding of research methods, statistics, data collection and analysis.
 Research shows that most Social science graduates move into academia, though other (non-academic) career options exist.

 Data on leavers